laminlabs/lamindb/docs/query-search.md

 ```

 This guide walks through querying & searching registries.
-To understand the underlying cross-linking of objects in the SQL database, see {doc}`organize`.
+To understand the links between objects that enable relational queries, see {doc}`organize`.
 To stream datasets from storage, see {doc}`arrays`.

 ## Basics